-We have incurred and expect to continue to incur significant legal, tax, insurance, accounting and other expenses as a result of conducting our operations as a public company.
-For example, we are implementing a new enterprise resource planning software system to replace a majority of our critical finance and financial operations systems.
-If we experience delays or difficulties in implementing the new enterprise resource planning system, or if we otherwise do not effectively manage our growth, we may not be able to execute on our business plan, respond to competitive pressures, take advantage of market opportunities, or satisfy customer requirements, among other things.
+We have incurred and expect to continue to incur significant legal, tax, insurance, accounting and other expenses as a result of conducting our operations as a public comp any.
+For example, we have continued to upgrade our financial and business processing applications to accommodate the increased volume of products and transactions resulting from our growth to date.
+If we experience delays or difficulties in implementing these systems, or if we otherwise do not effectively manage our growth, we may not be able to execute on our business plan, respond to competitive pressures, take advantage of market opportunities, or satisfy customer requirements, among other things.

-In addition, changing laws, regulations and standards relating to corporate governance and public disclosure, including the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, the Dodd-Frank Act and related regulations implemented by the SEC and the stock exchanges are creating uncertainty for public companies, increasing legal and financial compliance costs and making some activities more time-consuming.
+In addition, changing laws, regulations and standards relating to corporate governance and public disclosure, including the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, the Dodd-Frank Act and related regulations implemented by the

+SEC and the stock exchanges are creating uncertainty for public companies, increasing legal and financial compliance costs and making some activities more time-consuming.
 We are currently evaluating and monitoring developments with respect to new and proposed rules and cannot predict or estimate the amount of additional costs we may incur or the timing of such costs.
 These laws, regulations and standards are subject to varying interpretations, in many cases due to their lack of specificity, and, as a result, their application in practice may evolve over time as new guidance is provided by regulatory and governing bodies.
 Further, there may be uncertainty regarding the implementation of these laws due to changes in the political climate and other factors.
 Our compliance with Section 404 of the Sarbanes-Oxley Act has required and will continue to require that we incur substantial accounting expense and expend significant management efforts.
 We have incurred and expect to continue to incur costs to obtain directors' and officers' insurance as a result of operating as a public company, as well as additional costs necessitated by compliance matters and ongoing revisions to disclosure and governance standards.

 Also, the TCJA amended Section 162(m) of the U.S. federal income tax code ("Section 162(m)"), which provides that public companies are not entitled to a tax deduction for individual compensation over \$1 million that is paid to certain executive officers.
 Prior to the amendment under the TCJA, Section 162(m) provided an exception to the deductibility limitations for "performance-based compensation" that met certain requirements.
 As amended, beginning in 2018, except for certain grandfathered arrangements in place prior to November 2, 2017 under the amendment's transition rules, Section 162(m) no longer includes an exception to the limitations for "performance-based compensation" and expands the group of executive officers covered by the limitation.
-There are certain unresolved questions regarding how the grandfathering rules are to be implemented.
-As a result, certain cash and equity-based compensation granted to our executive officers prior to November 2, 2017 that was intended to be exempt from the Section 162(m) deduction limitations may no longer be exempt from the limitations beginning in 2018 and some of the compensation we provide to our executive officers in the future may not be deductible in 2018 and going forward.
+There are certain unresolved questions regarding how the grandfathering rules are to be implemented which may impact whether certain cash and equity-based compensation awards granted to our executive officers prior to November 2, 2017 that were intended to be exempt from the Section 162(m) deduction limitations continue to be exempt under these grandfathering rules.
+In addition, current and future compensation we provide to our executive officers that is not otherwise covered by the grandfathering rules, will be subject to the deduction limitation rules of Section 162(m) in 2018 and going forward.